-• An ownership change occurs (i.e., the amount of the taxable income of a loss corporation that can be offset by pre-change NOL carryovers is limited).
-See section 382 and the related regulations.
-Also see Temporary Regulations section 1.382-2T(a)(2)(ii), which requires that a loss corporation file an information statement with its income tax return for each tax year that it is a loss corporation and certain shifts in ownership occurred.
+The following special rules apply.
+A corporate equity reduction interest loss may not be carried back to a tax year preceding the year of the equity reduction transaction (see section 172(b)(1)(E)).
+If an ownership change occurs, the amount of the taxable income of a loss corporation that may be offset by the pre-change NOL carryovers is limited see section 382 and the related regulations).
+A loss corporation must file an information statement with its income tax return for each tax year that certain ownership shifts occur (see Temporary Regulations section 1.382-2T(a)(2)(ii) for details).
 See Regulations section 1.382-6(b) for details on how to make the closing-of-the-books election.